BNewing/bnewing.github.io/README.md

 # Personal Website

 This is my personal website.
 It contains my CV, info about my code portfolio, links to all of the blog posts that I've written on various sites and a contact page with a contact form.
+It passes Level 1 and Level 2 of the [IndieWeb](https://indiewebify.me/)

-You can view the project here:
+You can view the site here:

 [https://webdevbev.co.uk](https://webdevbev.co.uk)